 Why You Should Switch to HTTPS

-While it used to be a great idea, transferring your site over to HTTPS is now a necessity — at least, if you want to maintain your Google search ranking.
+Transferring your site over to HTTPS is now a necessity – at least, if you want to maintain your Google search ranking.

 In October of 2017, Google began marking sites without HTTPS as “not secure” and also began limiting traffic to those sites.
 So, if your site is still operating under HTTP, and you've been seeing your traffic tank, you need to make the switch.